 The Lees Mee (Read Them) series of stamps, issued by TNT Post earlier this year, celebrates the 200th anniversary of the birth of Louis Braille.

-See more Dezeen stories about Dutch Design Awards winners in our category about Dutch Design Week 2009.
+See more Dezeen stories about Dutch Design Awards winners our special category.

 More stamps on Dezeen: